osullik/GESTALT/README.md

 # TODO:

+- [ ] Codebase
+    - [X] Refactor Data Collection into its own file
+    - [X] Refactor Ownership Assignment into its own file
+    - [ ] Refactor Concept Mapping into its own file
+    - [ ] Refactor Search into its own file
+    - [ ] Refactor visualisation into its own file.

 - [ ] Dataset
     - [ ] Label the remainder of the Swan Valley Wineries
     - [ ] Label a medium-density dataset